-In brief: WOS is about whether an insurer can pursue recovery against certain parties after paying a claim, and a waiver request typically asks the insurer not to pursue that recovery in specific situations, subject to policy terms.
+WOS is about whether an insurer can pursue recovery against certain parties after paying a claim.
+A waiver request typically asks the insurer not to pursue that recovery in specific situations, subject to policy terms.

 In a construction contract, a waiver of subrogation requirement is usually an attempt to reduce post-loss finger-pointing between the parties on the job.
-It commonly shows up alongside other compliance requirements.
+It commonly shows up alongside other compliance requirements, such as an Additional Insured endorsement and primary and noncontributory wording, and it is confirmed on your certificate of insurance (COI).
+A waiver is most often requested against your general liability insurance for contractors and your workers' compensation policy.

 Mini definitions (quick and extractable)